 Transfers

-Transfer gates from JR regular lines to shinkansen lines
+Transfer gates from JR regular lines to Shinkansen lines

 Transfers Between Regular Train Lines & the Shinkansen Lines

-If you arrive at the station on a regular JR train, you can access the shinkansen lines directly by using the transfer gates inside the station concourse.
+If you arrive at the station on a regular JR train, you can access the Shinkansen lines directly by using the transfer gates inside the station concourse.
 First you will need to go up from your arrival platform to the 3rd floor concourse.
-Just follow the blue shinkansen signs to find your way.
+Just follow the blue Shinkansen signs to find your way.

 From regular train platforms go up to the 3rd floor

-Follow the blue shinkansen signs to find your way
+Follow the blue Shinkansen signs to find your way

-If you don’t have your shinkansen ticket yet, there are shinkansen ticket machines and a ticket office right beside the transfer gate.
+If you don’t have your Shinkansen ticket yet, there are Shinkansen ticket machines and a ticket office right beside the transfer gate.

 Shinkansen ticket machines

-Shinkansen ticket office at Shin-Osaka station
+Shinkansen ticket office at Shin-Osaka Station

-For detailed information on buying shinkansen tickets, please see our article: Buying Shinkansen Tickets at Shin-Osaka Station.
+For detailed information on buying Shinkansen tickets, please see our article: Buying Shinkansen Tickets at Shin-Osaka Station.

-If you arrive at the station by shinkansen, and wish to access the regular JR lines, go down from your arrival platform to the 3rd floor concourse, and access the JR lines directly using the same transfer gates.
+If you arrive at the station by Shinkansen, and wish to access the regular JR lines, go down from your arrival platform to the 3rd floor concourse, and access the JR lines directly using the same transfer gates.

 Follow the signs for the JR lines

-Transfer gates from shinkansen lines to JR regular lines
+Transfer gates from Shinkansen lines to JR regular lines

-Transfers to the Midosuji Subway Line
+Transfers to the Osaka Metro Midosuji Line

-Follow the black subway signs
+Follow the black Osaka Metro signs

-The Midosuji Subway Line gates
+The Osaka Metro Midosuji Line gates

 Finding Your Platform